GRASSCUTTER FARMING

 Fig 2: GRASSCUTTER PEN

-Grass cutter are raised in pen.
+Grass cutter are raised in pen/cages.
+The size of the cage should be tailored to fit the size of the grasscutter.
+Also, trays for feeding and drinking should be made heavy so that the grasscutters cannot displace them.
 The material used for the pen can be metals, hard wood, and concrete.
 Hard wood usage prevent the animals from chewing the wood.
 The pen must be constructed in a way that it will have a room and parlour linked together.
 This is due to the wild nature in their livelihood.
 The dimension of the parlour and room should be 1 metre in length, 0.5 metres in breath and 0.5 metres in height.

 FACTORS TO CONSIDER IN CONSTRUCTION OF THE PEN